-In 2014, the Remuneration and Nomination Committee has deliberated four times.
-Alex De Cuyper, Chris Van Doorslaer and Francis Vanderhoydonck have attended all the meetings.
-Guido Vanherpe was excused one time, Dirk Lannoo two times.
+In 2015, the Remuneration and Nomination Committee has deliberated three times.
+Alex De Cuyper and Chris Van Doorslaer have attended all the meetings.
+Francis Vanderhoydonck, Guido Vanherpe and Dirk Lannoo were excused one time.

 During these meetings, various issues were discussed, such as advising on the appointment of members of the Executive Committee, the redaction of the draft annual remuneration report and the evaluation of its effectiveness and its Internal Regulations.